 #3: Loose curls with head jewelry

-If you are planning to wear a lehenga with a solid colored or simple choli, you should dress it up with a nice piece of head chain jewelry and loose hair.
-We recommend curls like Amisha Patel in this image.
-Ensure your hair is loose and flowing i.e. not greasy or too stiff.
-To be honest this happens to me when I’ve just washed my hair.
+If you are planning to wear a lehenga with a solid coloured or simple choli, you should dress it up with a nice piece of head jewelry and loose hair – we recommend curls like Amisha Patel in this image.
+Ensure your hair is loose and flowing i.e. not greasy or too stiff (happens to me when my hair is very freshly washed.).
+Read this post to learn how to create loose curls with no heat.
 Spray on some heat and humidity resistant hairspray and pick out a lovely piece of jewelry for your hair.

 #4: Side braid with soft bangs

-For girls who have medium to long hair lengths looking for traditional hairstyles to wear with your churidar, salwar or patiala, try a side braid.
+For girls who have medium to long hair lengths looking for traditional hairstyles to wear with your chudidar, salwar or patiala, try a side braid with .
 This particular style works for girls with straight hair that is in layers as the top portion of the hair is left loose and not included in the braid.
 No pesky hair pins necessary for this look!
 For an interesting twist, just fishtail braid it.

 #5: Side parted and blow dried

-You can never go wrong with this customary hairstyle.
-This is the most time honored of all hairstyles.
-When you do decide to wear it, make sure to wash your hair and blow dry it.
+You can never go wrong with this classic style.
+This is the most common go to option of all hairstyles.
+When you do decide to wear it – ensure your hair is freshly washed and blow dried.
 Tease the top of your crown for height and pair with a saree, salwar or any traditional outfit with jhumkas and a big bindi!
 Part your hair in a way that suits you and don’t forget an anti humidity hairspray.

 #6: Side braid with braided crown